pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-structuring-pulumi-projects/index.md

 * **Use multiple Pulumi projects** when you need the added flexibility that multiple Pulumi projects offer.
 * **Align your Pulumi projects** according to external factors like company/department/team structure, resource dependencies, lifecycle, and use case/application.
+* **Change the filesystem location** for Pulumi code as needed without impacting the resources managed by that code, as long as the Pulumi project name and stack name don't change.

 The next post will focus on some specific technical details related to Zephyr's project reorganization; specifically, how they used StackReferences to share information between multiple Pulumi projects.
 Stay tuned!